WardF/docker-cookbook/README.md

-# dockerIDV
+# Docker IDV Project

-Sandbox for setting up an IDV instance within Docker
+This project contains files for setting up the IDV in a docker container.
+This is a *sandbox* project, so the organization may be a bit slapdash.